Ahoo-Wang/CosId/README.md

 ![CosIdIntervalShardingAlgorithm](docs/CosIdIntervalShardingAlgorithm.png)

-- Ease of use: supports multiple data types (`Long`/`LocalDateTime`/`DATE`),The official implementation is to first convert to a string and then convert to `LocalDateTime`, the conversion success rate is affected by the time formatting characters.
+- Ease of use: supports multiple data types (`Long`/`LocalDateTime`/`DATE`/ `String` / `SnowflakeId`),The official implementation is to first convert to a string and then convert to `LocalDateTime`, the conversion success rate is affected by the time formatting characters.
 - Performance: Compared to  `org.apache.shardingsphere.sharding.algorithm.sharding.datetime.IntervalShardingAlgorithm`,The performance is *1200~4000* times higher.

 | **PreciseShardingValue**                                                                                                                     | **RangeShardingValue**                                                                                                                   |